EbenSorkin/Calistoga/README.md

 Calistoga by Sorkin Type
 ===========================

-Calistoga is an original typeface designed by Yvonne Schuttler.
+Calistoga is an original typeface designed by Yvonne Schuttler in 2011 and published by [Sorkin Type](https://www.sorkintype.com).
+Eben Sorkin expanded the language support and refined the design in 2018.

 Calistoga was inspired by the posters Oscar M. Bryn made for the Santa Fe Railroad.